sdr-enthusiasts/plane-alert-db/README.md

 - Aerobatic Teams \- Red Arrows, Blue Angels etc (53)
 - Army Air Corp \- UK Army Air Corp.
 Mainly Helicopters (22)
-- As Seen on TV \- Companies and Brands (44)
+- As Seen on TV \- Companies and Brands (47)
 - Battle of Britiain Memorial Flight \- Historic British aircraft from WW2 (12)
 - Big Hello \- Large Helicopters (sic) (38)
-- Bizjets \- Fancy pants planes for fancy pants people (21)
+- Bizjets \- Fancy pants planes for fancy pants people (22)
-- Coastguard \- Coastguard, Customs and Border Patrols (40)
+- Coastguard \- Coastguard, Customs and Border Patrols (41)
 - Da Comrade \- Russian or Soviet Aircraft.
 I love their design, so they get their own category (82)
 - Dictator Alert \- People of potentially questionable morals and values (229)
-- Distinctive \- Unique and/or special aircraft e.g The AN-224 Myria, NASA aircraft (82)
+- Distinctive \- Unique and/or special aircraft e.g The AN-224 Myria, NASA aircraft (145)
-- Dogs with Jobs \- Aircraft with specific roles and/or modifications (51)
+- Dogs with Jobs \- Aircraft with specific roles and/or modifications (70)
 - Football  \- Actual, Aussie Rules or American.
 We don't descriminate.
 (1)
-- GAF \- Aircraft of the German Air Force, thank to Rhodan76 (291)
+- GAF \- Aircraft of the German Air Force, thank to Rhodan76 (290)
-- Governments \- Aircraft registired to Governments (26)
+- Governments \- Aircraft registired to Governments (25)
 - Gunship \- Brrrrrrrrrrrrrrrrrrrt (219)
 - Historic \- It's older than I am, and most likely has a prop.
-(95)
+(102)
 - I For One Welcome our new Overlords \- Clippy et al. (24)
-- Jesus he Knows me \- Aircraft owned and operated by Religious organisations (4)
+- Jesus he Knows me \- Aircraft owned and operated by Religious organisations (10)
 - Just Because \- I don't know why I like you, but I do.
 (7)
 - M\*A\*S\*H \- Air Ambulance and Medical Flights
 - Military Contractors \- Why do the dirty work when someone else can do it for you ?
 (57)
-- Must be nice \- Billionaires, not millionaires, daaaahling (14)
+- Must be nice \- Billionaires, not millionaires, daaaahling (15)
 - Nuclear \- Nuclear Emergency Support Team etc (12)
-- Other Air Forces \- Air Force aircraft that are not RAF or USAF (205)
+- Other Air Forces \- Air Force aircraft that are not RAF or USAF (208)
-- Other Navies \- Navy Aircraft that are not Royal Navy Fleet Air Arm or United States Navy (21)
+- Other Navies \- Navy Aircraft that are not Royal Navy Fleet Air Arm or United States Navy (24)
-- Police Forces \- Your friendly neighbourhood flying (insert local colloquialism here) (23)
+- Police Forces \- Your friendly neighbourhood flying (insert local colloquialism here) (24)
 - Ptolemy would be proud \- Mapping and Aerial Survey aircraft.
 (21)
 - Quango \- Nato, United Nations, World Bank etc (42)
+- Radiohead \- Very Very special aircraft.
+Think VC25.
+(4)
-- RAF \- Aircraft of the Royal Air Force (122)
+- RAF \- Aircraft of the Royal Air Force (108)
 - Royal Aircraft \- Aircraft used or owned by the UK Royal Family (8)
 - Royal Navy Fleet Air Arm Fleet Air Arm \- Aircraft of the Royal Navy Fleet Air Arm (0)
+- Sam Tân \- Firefighting Aircraft.
+(44)
 - Sock Puppet \- Someone Pretending to be something they are not e.g. Covert DOJ Aircraft (87)
+- Special Forces \- The best of the best of the best.
+Sir.
+(47)
+- Toy Soldiers \- Armies from around the world (15)
 - UAV \- It's not natural, I tell 'ya (10)
 - UK National Police Air Service \- Your friendly neighbourhood flying bobby (24)
-- Under Observation \- Up to something dodgy, maybe (63)
+- Under Observation \- Up to something dodgy, maybe (62)
 - United States Navy \- United States naval avaitors.
 Some say they are the best of the best.
-(45)
+(47)
-- USAF \- Aircraft of the United States Air Force (422)
+- USAF \- Aircraft of the United States Air Force (388)
-- Vanity Plate \- Distinctive registrations (27)
+- Vanity Plate \- Distinctive registrations (37)
-- Watch Me Fly \- Flying and Training Schools (31)
+- Watch Me Fly \- Flying and Training Schools (33)
-- Who needs an Engine ? \- Gliders etc (48)
+- Who needs an Engine ? \- Gliders etc (49)
-- You came here in that thing ? \- Microlights, tiny planes and helis..think Yakima Super Breezy (thanks skstrand) (24)
+- You came here in that thing ? \- Microlights, tiny planes and helis..think Yakima Super Breezy (thanks skstrand) (27)
 - Zoomies \- Fast jets, fighters.
-Anything that moves fast.
-(31)
+Anything that moves fast (31)

 # To do / Ideas